(Last Updated On: March 6, 2023)

 Shinjuku Robot Restaurant

-An absolute tourist trap, but a totally wacky, hilarious and must do experience for those wanting to see the zany side of Japan.
-A warning, though.
-Booking ahead is ESSENTIAL otherwise it will be booked out and you’ll find yourself sitting in the waiting line hoping someone doesn’t show up to claim their tickets.
-It’s not the cheapest activity, either, but I think well worth it to have a silly, fun night out.
+The infamous Shinjuku Robot Restaurant is an absolute tourist trap, but is also a totally wacky and hilarious night out for those wanting to experience the zany side of Japan.
+Bookings are essential at this venue as it is always booked out and then your only option is to find yourself sitting in a waiting line hoping someone doesn’t show up to claim their tickets.

 Golden Gai

-An eclectic collection of tiny bars in the back alleys of Shinjuku, Golden Gai makes for an amazing night out.
-A lot of the bars are members only, but a number welcome tourists.
-Beware that there usually will be a cover charge to enter the bar, but the experience makes it well worth it.
+Golden Gai is an eclectic collection of tiny bars in the back alleys of Shinjuku and makes for an amazing night out.
+A lot of the bars are for members only and have signs saying so, however there are a small number that welcome tourists.

-Imagine a bar the size of a cupboard with five people and a bartender crammed in.
-What a way to meet people!
+There will usually be a cover charge to enter the bar, but the unique experience makes the cost well worth it.
+Imagine a teeny tiny bar the size of a cupboard with five people and a bartender crammed inside.
+What a way to make friends!

 Tengu Sakaba

-Izakayas are quintessential Tokyo, where salarymen go to drink and eat after the work day is done.
+A trip to a Tokyo izakaya is quintessential Tokyo.
+These restaurant/bars are where Japanese salarymen go to drink and eat after the work day is done.
 Tengu Sakaba, located in the lowest level of Ginza 6, is an awesome spot to experience life and food in Japan over a warm sake.

-My boyfriend actually discovered this place a couple of years ago and when I told him I was going to Tokyo, he insisted I visit this place that he calls ‘smoky den’.
-I’m pretty sure it got that nickname because, like most izakayas, smoking is permitted inside so they all seem to have a hazy air quality as cigarettes mix with the smoke of the yakitori grill.
+My fiancée discovered this place a few years ago now on a family trip.
+When I told him I was heading over to Tokyo, he insisted that I visit Tengu Sakaba, that he’d affectionately nicknamed ‘Smoky Den’.
+I’m pretty sure it got that nickname because, like most izakayas, smoking is permitted inside.
+They all seem to have hazy air quality as cigarettes mix with the smoke of the yakitori grill.

 Ginza Shopping District